HarshaSiddagangaiah/CS-211-Lab-Documents/Lab05-Aliasing/doc/HOWTO.md

 Note: Here are some of the characteristics of Python's built-in set type:

-Sets are unordered.
+- Sets are unordered.
-Set elements are unique.
+- Set elements are unique.
 Duplicate elements are not allowed.
-A set itself may be modified, but the elements contained in the set must be of an immutable type.
+- A set itself may be modified, but the elements contained in the set must be of an immutable type.

-- meetings: a list of time slots for all the meetings that a student has scheduled.
+- `meetings`: a list of time slots for all the meetings that a student has scheduled.
 Note that a time slot in meetings should not be included in freetimes.

 2. Create a method called schedule_meeting() to schedule a meeting for a student given a time slot.